Adimserious/Afrogspot/README.md

 #### Admin Panel

- - Administrators have access to a backend panel where they can manage users, Cybersecurity posts, categories, and comments.
+ - Administrators have access to a backend panel where they can manage products, update, delete and create products.

   ![Admin Panel Screenshot]()

 ## Features remaining to implement
+Due to time constraints, the following features are remaining to implement
+- Wish list creation and functionality
+- Real time Notifications
+-

 ## Technologies Used
 ### Frontend